cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 1. In this case the *pid* is computed by the prover and retained for use in generating proofs.
 2. The *pid* and is wrapped up in a cryptographic commitment using the *Commit* procedures of Blind BBS which returns a *commitment_with_proof* value and a *secret_prover_blind*.
-3. The *commitment_with_proof* is conveyed to the signer which then uses the signing procedures in section TBD to create a BBS Pseudonym Signature which is conveyed to the prover along with possibly and optional *signer_blind*.
+3. The *commitment_with_proof* is conveyed to the signer which then uses the signing procedures in section (#hidden-pid-signature-generation-and-verification) to create a BBS Pseudonym Signature which is conveyed to the prover along with possibly and optional *signer_blind*.
-4. On receipt of the signature the prover verifies the signature using the procedure of section TBD.
+4. On receipt of the signature the prover verifies the signature using the procedure of section (#hidden-pid-signature-generation-and-verification).
 5. The prover computes the *pseudonym* based on the *pid* and *verifier_id*
-6. The prover generates a proof using *pid*, *secret_prover_blind*, *signature* and *signer_blind* (if provided with the signature)
+6. The prover generates a proof using *pid*, *secret_prover_blind*, *signature* and *signer_blind* (if provided with the signature) using the procedures of section (#hidden-pid-proof-generation-with-pseudonym).
 7. The prover conveys the *proof* and *pseudonym* to the verifier.
-The verifier uses the procedure of section TBD BBS Pseudonym Proof Verification to verify the proof.
+The verifier uses the procedure of section (#hidden-pid-proof-verification-with-pseudonym) to verify the proof.

 ## Pseudonym with Signer provided Pid

 1. In this case the *pid* is computed by the signer and may need to be retained if the signer is to produce more signatures for the same prover.
-2. The signer used the *pid* in producing a BBS Pseudonym Signature according to section TBD for the prover.
+2. The signer used the *pid* in producing a BBS Pseudonym Signature according to section (#signer-provided-pid-signature-generation-and-verification) for the prover.
 The signature and the *pid* are conveyed to the prover in a secure fashion, i.e., the *pid* can be considered sensitive information.
-3. The prover on receipt of the signature and *pid* verifiers the signature using the procedure of section TBD.
+3. The prover on receipt of the signature and *pid* verifiers the signature using the procedure of section (#signer-provided-pid-signature-generation-and-verification).
 4. The prover computes the *pseudonym* based on the *pid* and *verifier_id*
-5. The prover generates a proof using *pid*, and *signature* based on the procedure of section TBD.
+5. The prover generates a proof using *pid*, and *signature* based on the procedure of section (#signer-provided-pid-proof-generation-with-pseudonym).
 6. The prover conveys the *proof* and *pseudonym* to the verifier.
-The verifier uses the procedure of section TBD BBS Pseudonym Proof Verification to verify the proof.
+The verifier uses the procedure of section (#signer-provided-pid-proof-verification-with-pseudonym) to verify the proof.

+## Potential Integration and Participants Knowledge

+Note that we use a three party model of *signer*, *prover*, and *verifier*.
+In the terminology commonly encountered with *credentials* these would correspond to *issuer*, *holder*, and *verifier*.

+As will be seen in the following content the two different cases of *signer provided pid* and *hidden pid* are clear to the *signer* since it has two very different procedures in the two cases.
+Hence a *signer* (*issuer*) will always know which it is involved with.

+Similarly from the *provers* perspective they have very different procedures and retained information for generating proofs in the two different cases.

+There is a potential, as can be seen in the small differences in the verification procedures in the two cases to alter the signing and proof procedures in a way that the same verification procedure could be applied in both cases.
+Since the purpose of pseudonyms is to prevent linkages under verifier-to-verifier collusion this would not seem to present a undue burden to verifiers, but would like inputs.
+In the case of *signer provided pid* where there is, say statutory reporting, from a *verifier* to the *signer*, e.g., for controlled substance purchase monitoring, the *verifier* would know that its involved in the *signer provided pid* case since the *hidden pid* case is unlinkable under *verifier-to-signer* collusion.

+Hence, in both use-cases it seems that the parties involved have relatively complete information concerning their privacy, particularly the *prover* (*holder*) and that developing a common verification procedure for both cases would simplify protocol implementation and promote acceptance.

 # General Procedures